-Coming towards the end the day, the sun has found its way into your point of view and you decide another stop is well needed.
+Coming towards the end of the day, the sun has found its way into your point of view and you decide another stop is well needed.
 As the birds are singing their farewell songs and the bugs start to chirp, your heart is filled with satisfaction and warmth.
 You kick back, reflect on the day past, digest the scene before you and the serenity of it all.

 7. An African sunset

 There is nothing quite like it and to experience one in the Kruger Park is to know sheer awe!
 As the sun starts setting a sky of fire emerges changing to hues of orange, the vehicles below it scuttling back to camp.
 You stop for a photo, then another and another, totally mesmerized by what’s before you.
-Then suddenly you realise, THE GATES, something easily forgotten in the glow of a true African sunset.
+Then suddenly you realize, THE GATES, something easily forgotten in the glow of a true African sunset.

 9. The Braai

 Let’s be honest, there is not much to say here!
 The smell of braai smoke filling the air and the sound of sizzling meat is music to every South Africans ears.
 Add to this the bush setting, under a clear diamond encrusted sky and you feel like you are in heaven.